All Episodes

 I think that that would be fully within their prerogative and their right to provide for their own self-defense.

-You're gonna find no argument for me there, Sean.
+You're going to find no argument from me there, Sean.

 I don't think that's under question.